nori-parelius/Sentinel2Intro2025/README.md

 # Sentinel 2 data

-This repo contains the presentation and resources for a lecture about Sentinel 2 as part of TEK4710 at ITS, UiO.
+This repo contains the code for a lecture on using Sentinel 2 as part of TEK4710 at ITS, UiO.

-The presentation includes a demo of how to download Sentinel 2 data using the Copernicus Browser, visualise the data and calculate the NDVI index.
+The .ipynb file includes a demo of how to download Sentinel 2 data using the Copernicus Browser, visualise the data and calculate the NDVI index.

 If you are a participant in that course, as a pre-homework, I would like you to read this README.md before the class.